kingofwhiterock/algo-dealer/README.md

 `pymysql == 0.9.3`

 ## Developing Utility
-1. Develop checking hide-without-attack method.
-2. Count a user's win-lose (ranking system).
+1. Count a user's win-lose (ranking system).

 ## Caution
 We don't bear any responsibility for using this source code.